GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 ### Building a Department Strategy

-You may have come into a company as a Globalization leader, and found the global market strategy was good overall but lacking in one major area—and no funding available to fix that -  Globalization department to oversee globalization strategy.
+You may have come into a company as a Globalization leader, and found the global market strategy was good overall but lacking in one major area—and no funding available to fix that—Globalization department to oversee globalization strategy.

 If you have been hired at a startup to put together a brand new Globalization team, congratulations!
 You have an opportunity to create a department that perfectly fits the company’s global market strategy.
 You can develop strategies for languages, outsourcing, technologies, and a department structure according to current priorities, keeping in mind where the company is moving.